 Sophie Bamford, Young Pastry Chef of the Year 2018 said:

 “Achieving this Award was completely surreal – almost as if I was starring in a real-life film, I genuinely could not believe it.
 The most important thing the AAE has taught me is to trust yourself and have the confidence to try anything and everything, no matter how crazy or insane your ideas sound.
 However, it is just as important to accept failure, especially during practices and run-throughs, and to be physically and mentally prepared to lift yourself up after countless unsuccessful attempts.
 I was extremely privileged to have Helen Doyle Executive Pastry Chef provide me with the guidance, support and encouragement to challenge myself.”

-Service Finalists were required to decant and describe wine to the judging panel, as well as set up and serve a 3 course meal with wines to a table of two guest judges.
+Service Finalists were required to decant and describe the wine to the judging panel, as well as set up and serve a 3-course meal with wines to a table of two guest judges.